Online learning rockets in coronavirus pandemic, says Pearson

-LONDON (Reuters) - Britain’s Pearson (PSON.L) has seen an “explosion” in demand for online learning, with traffic across its platforms quadrupling as millions of children start to adapt to home schooling during the coronavirus pandemic, its chief executive said.
+LONDON, March 26 (Reuters) - Britain’s Pearson has seen an “explosion” in demand for online learning, with traffic across its platforms quadrupling as millions of children start to adapt to home schooling during the coronavirus pandemic, its chief executive said.

 “We’ve seen a huge increase in the appetite for digital resources,” he said.
 “Across all our platforms globally we are seeing about a 400% increase in activity (...) and that demand is growing day-by-day.”